Main Pump Motor Upgrades

-This spring, we added a Variable Frequency Drive (VFD) to our main pump motor.
-The non-engineers among us would logically ask, “what is a VFD, and why should I care?”
+We added a Variable Frequency Drive (VFD) to our main pump motor this spring.
+So, you may ask, what is a VFD – and why should I care?

-In the past, the motor was controlled by two buttons – a “start” and a “stop”.
-The motor would immediately spring to life following a push of the “start” button with a big “kerchunk”.
+In the past, the motor was controlled by two buttons – a START and a STOP.
+The motor would immediately spring to life following a push of the STOP button with a big ker-chunk.
 This action put mechanical stress on various systems due to the sudden in-rush of water pressure.

 The more complex control issue (for the staff) was maintaining proper flow.
-Too little flow and we violate the health code.
-Too much flow, and we violate the flow rate for the sand filters (compromising their ability to filter).
-This flow rate was maintained by closing off a large red butterfly valve on the pump’s output.
-Unfortunately, as conditions changed (the strainer and filters clog), this handle would have to be regularly repositioned to maintain the desired flow rate.
+If there is too little flow, we violate the health code.
+If there is too much flow, we violate the maximum flow rate for the sand filters (compromising their ability to filter).
+This flow rate was maintained by partially closing a large valve on the pump’s output.
+Unfortunately, as conditions changed (the strainer and filters clogged), this valve had to be regularly repositioned to maintain the desired flow rate.

 At this point, you might suspect that restricting the pump’s output is a relatively inefficient way of reducing the flow rate – and you’d be right.
-Ignoring some of the complexities of just how inefficient this is, we have proof that there is a more efficient way to do it.
+Ignoring some of the complexities of exactly how inefficient this is, we know there is a more efficient way to do it.
 This is where the VFD comes in.

 What is a VFD?